symfony/symfony-docs/cookbook/deployment/tools.rst

 There are also high-quality tools to help ease the pain of deployment.
-There are even a few tools which have been specifically tailored to the requirements of Symfony2, and which take special care to ensure that everything before, during, and after a deployment has gone correctly.
+There are even a few tools which have been specifically tailored to the requirements of Symfony, and which take special care to ensure that everything before, during, and after a deployment has gone correctly.

 See `The Tools`_ for a list of tools that can help with deployment.